Nickchapman3773/Uranium-Fever/README.md

 	- It has been fully replaced by a skill based alternative called Bullet Time.
 - Vortex - Can I install Uranium Fever with vortex?
 	- No. Wabbajack is inherently incompatible with vortex.
+- Weapon Damage - Why doesn't my weapon damage decrease as my condition decreases?
+	- This was the behavior in the game originally, but this has been intentionally changed.
+Now, weapon jam frequency scales with weapon condition, instead of damage.

 # ![Banner Support, Feedback,   Updates](https://github.com/user-attachments/assets/5e5b2ad8-8efa-4950-baa4-d315a3f252cf)